cao-awa/Lunaria/README.md

 ### Build requirements

-Lunaria has configured whole project, just clone the repository, and reload project then run the gradle task ```build```.
+Lunaria has configured whole project, just clone the repository, and reload project then run the gradle task ```jar```.

 | Requirement | Version |             Notes             |
 |------------:|:-------:|:-----------------------------:|